How to apply

 The Academy Nicholl Fellowships in Screenwriting is an international competition established to identify and encourage talented new screenwriters.

 Up to five $35,000 fellowships are awarded annually.
 Fellowship recipients are expected to complete at least one original feature film screenplay during the fellowship year.
 Fellowship payments are subject to satisfactory progress of the recipient’s work, as judged by the Academy Nicholl Fellowships Committee.
-Fellowship recipients, selected from approximately 10-15 finalists in the competition, are announced in October.
-The winners are invited to participate in awards week activities in November.
-The Academy reserves the right to grant no awards if, in the opinion of the Academy Nicholl Fellowships Committee, no entry is of sufficient merit.
+Up to five fellowship recipients are selected from approximately 10-15 finalists in the competition.
+The winners are invited to participate in awards week activities.

 In most instances, fellowship and competition prize money is not counted as earnings unless it includes a “first look” clause, an option or any other quid pro quo involving the writer’s work.